Do You Want To Study Off-Campus During Interim 2017?

 If You Have Questions

-- International and Off-Campus Studies are located in Tomson Hall 380.
+- International and Off-Campus Studies is located in Tomson Hall 380.
 Staff of International and Off-Campus Studies is available to answer your questions.
-Helene MacCallum is Coordinator of Advising and Student Activities (email@example.com or 507-786-3871) and can assist you with choosing a program to suit your academic needs.
+Helene MacCallum is Coordinator of Advising and Student Activities (firstname.lastname@example.org or 507-786-3871) and can assist you with choosing a program to suit your academic needs.

 - St. Olaf College encourages you to study off-campus on a domestic or international academic program for a semester, year or interim.
 We look forward to assisting you to study and learn with the world as your campus.